the-coding-school/the-cs/README.md

 4. Go to [the repo](https://www.github.com/the-codinig-school/the-cs) and make a pull request for your branch.
 5. Wait for approval on your pull request.
 6. If it's approved, merge to master.
 If changes are requested, fix the issue and notify the reviewer.

-In the past, the deployment cycle has been pretty random, but now that we have a couple of people, we'll regularize it to about twice a week.

 **To deploy to the published site**:
 1. *Thoroughly* test the `master` branch